Five Arrested in Tatale After Armed Mob Assaulted Students and Forcibly Shut Down School

 A total disregard for the High Court

-According to the school's proprietor, Nwein Moses, the institution had recently secured a definitive legal victory at the High Court in Tamale, which explicitly affirmed the school's legal title to the contested land.
+According to the school's proprietor, Nwein Moses, during an interview with ChannelOneTV on May 2, 2026, the institution had recently secured a definitive legal victory at the High Court in Tamale, which explicitly affirmed the school's legal title to the contested land.

 Read also

 However, rather than filing an appeal through legal channels, certain elements within the community rejected the judiciary's decision.
-Armed with weapons, the mob stormed the campus mid-lessons, physically assaulting terrified students and staff before forcing the administration to shut down operations indefinitely.
+Allegedly armed with weapons, the mob stormed the campus mid-lessons, physically assaulting terrified students and staff before forcing the administration to shut down operations indefinitely.

 Read also